 - third party lenders and insurers;

-- the Australian Securities Exchange, the Australian Securities and Investments Commission and to other regulatory authorities or government agencies as agreed to or required by law;
+- the Australian Securities Exchange, the Australian Securities and Investments Commission and other regulatory authorities or government agencies as agreed to or required by law;

-- anyone authorised by a provider of personal information;
+- anyone authorised by you; and

 Mirvac does not sell personal information to entities outside the Mirvac Group.